Rayne (BloodRayne)

 Rayne, sometimes called Agent BloodRayne or simply the Dhampir, is a fictional character in the BloodRayne series of video games.
 Created by Terminal Reality, she is the series' titular protagonist, appearing in both games and later extended media, such as comic books and films related to the series.
-In English she is voiced by Laura Bailey in BloodRayne, BloodRayne 2 and the Fresh Bites edition of BloodRayne: Betrayal and Jessie Seely in the original release of Betrayal; in Japanese she is voiced by Romi Park in BloodRayne.
-She was portrayed by Kristanna Loken in the first live action film, and by Natassia Malthe for its sequels.
+She is primarily voiced by Laura Bailey in the video games, and was portrayed by Kristanna Loken in the first live action film, and by Natassia Malthe for its sequels.